Visit Hanoi – the past and the present

 Hanoi – Thăng Long – The Rising Dragon, once my hometown, will forever have a special place in my heart.
 With a history that goes back more than a thousand years including changing imperial dynasties, wars against invaders, the turmoil of the colonial period and the harsh northern climate, it has now developed in to a large city with its feet firmly in the modern world while still aware of its rich history.

-The new highway from Noi Bai, Hanoi’s international airport, offers a swift connection to the old town which today is surrounded by high rises.
+A visit to Hanoi means you are likely to fly in to Hanoi’s international airport Noi Bai.
+With the new highway from Noi Bai, you have a swift connection to the old town which today is surrounded by high rises.
 To me, as a highly biased judge, Hanoi has managed to find the perfect balance between keeping its soul while embracing the opportunities of modern world.

 Hanoi is situated on the western shores of the Red River about 100 kilometers inland from Hai Phong on the coast.
 Between the two cities is the fertile Red River delta which millions of people depend upon for their rice and other crops.